laurens/spree_product_based_calculator/README.md

 Description
 =======

-Calculates shipping rate based on a product’s *shipping_rate* property.
+Calculates shipping rate based on a product’s/variant‘s *shipping_rate* attribute.
-You can customize the property that is being used in the Spree Administration area.

 You can set a default rate that will be used for products with no specified shipping rate.